 tour destinations: Acrocorinth, Ancient Corinth, Argos, Corinth canal, Delphi, Epidaurus, Galaxidi, Hosios Loukas, Livadeia, Loutraki, Mycenae, Nafpaktos, Nafplio, Patras, Tiryns

-We welcome you to come with us on 9-day circle tour from Athens to discover Central Greece.
+We welcome you to come with us on a 9-day circle tour from Athens to discover Central Greece.
 We will see the most important must-see attractions of Central Greece.
 We aimed this tour to first-time visitors of Greece interested in the classic attractions of Greece, Greek culture and cuisine.

-After our car will pick you up in Athens, the very first attraction we will visit is town Livadeia, its old medieval part, where we will learn the history of the local Oracle.
+After our car will pick you up in Athens, the very first attraction we will visit is the town of Livadeia, its old medieval part, where we will learn the history of the local Oracle.
 The next attraction to see is a historic walled monastery Hosios Loukas (UNESCO World Heritage site), founded in the mid-10th century, one of the most important monuments of Middle Byzantine architecture and art.

-On the next day, after stay one night in coastal town Loutraki, we will climb steps and pathes of Acrocorinth, the acropolis of ancient Corinth, a monolithic rock overlooking the ancient city of Corinth.
+On the next day, after stay one night in the coastal town of Loutraki, we will climb the steps and pathes of Acrocorinth, the acropolis of ancient Corinth, a monolithic rock overlooking the ancient city of Corinth.
 After Acrocorinth, we will come to explore Ancient Corinth and see its museum.
 Ancient Corinth was a powerful and prosperous city-state in ancient Greece, renowned for its strategic location on the Isthmus of Corinth.
 After that we will take a road back to Athens.

 tour destinations: Ancient Corinth, Argos, Corinth canal, Loutraki, Messene, Mycenae, Mystras, Nafplio, Olympia, Patras, Rio, Sparta, Tiryns